-- Approval is easier.
+- Approval for hard money mortgages can be easier.
 The collateral you are borrowing on is the most important factor in a hard money loan for bad credit.
 If you are purchasing an investment property, you will receive as much as the property is worth.
 Many hard money lenders do not even care if you have a foreclosure or bankruptcy on your record.

 However, note that hard money lenders will not usually lend 100% of the property value.
 Most lenders will not lend more than 70% of the property’s value, so you do need to have some cash on hand to do most of these deals.
 This protects the lender if you default, because the lender will be able to resell the property at a lower price and get their money back and then some.
 Nobody ever said there wasn’t significant risk involved in making home loans for people with bad credit scores.

 For a person with poor credit who wants to buy their own home, a hard money loan might make sense in some situations.
 You need to remember that a hard money loan for people with bad credit can be expensive; in fact you could be asked to pay a interest rate ranging fro 6% to 15%.
 However, if you really need to buy a particular home immediately and will lose it if you wait, getting a hard money loan for a short time may make sense.

 Some borrowers with poor credit get a hard money loan for six months to a year.
 Then, they work on getting their credit score up as quickly as they can.
 When they have a FICO score that is at least 620 and hopefully 640, they may be able to refinance the hard money loan.